eea/eea.esbootstrap.configs/README.md

 ## Setup

-All configurations are place in the **config** folder.
-This folder contains the configuration files for our apps.
+All apps configurations are place in the config folder.
+An app folder contains these files

-For example *default* contains these files:

 <pre>
     ├── default